Book Your Appointment Now

 Who Qualifies for an Ozempic Prescription?

 Health Canada's approved indication is adjunctive treatment for adults with type 2 diabetes, used alongside diet and exercise to improve glycemic control.
-Many Canadian physicians also prescribe Ozempic off-label for weight management when clinically appropriate.
-Off-label prescribing is legal and common in Canada, but most clinicians follow Obesity Canada's 2020 Clinical Practice Guidelines, which recommend pharmacotherapy at the following thresholds.
+Many Canadian doctors also prescribe Ozempic off-label for weight management when clinically appropriate.
+Off-label prescribing is legal and common in Canada, but most doctors follow Obesity Canada's 2020 Clinical Practice Guidelines, which recommend pharmacotherapy at the following thresholds.

 • Type 2 diabetes diagnosis confirmed by HbA1c of 6.5 percent or higher, or fasting plasma glucose of 7.0 mmol/L or higher.